gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "There were three of them," Erileine said, pointing into the trees.
 "The first one had a limp.
 The second one was left-handed, and was carrying most of their gear.
-The third one was younger---no more than twelve.
+The third one was younger—no more than twelve.
 Oh, and the one with the limp?
 He was blind in one eye, too."